misken/cookiecutter-datascience-simple/README.md

 cookiecutter-datascience-simple
 ===============================

 Cookiecutter template for "simple" datascience projects.
-These projects are characterized by:
+These projects are characterized by the following:

 * primarily for single developer
 * its conda virtual environment is based on some existing activated environment